guitarvydas/guitarvydas.github.io/_posts/2021-05-23-SSL Takeaways.md

 Error handles could be used to invoke `throw`, or, better, could be used to provide useful debugging error messages.

 # Encouraging Behavior vs Possible Behavior
-There seems to be a fine line between PLs that encourage certain paradigms vs. making those behavior possible.
+There seems to be a fine line between PLs that encourage certain paradigms vs. making those behaviors possible.

 For example, it is _possible_ to write CPS in assembly code, but few programmers bother to do so.